 Six Ways To Someday has been creating jackets for two years.
-“We finally had a chance to catch our breath, so we started designing things that make use of the sweater bodies and jean sleeves that we have piled in boxes and bins,” smiles Heidi.
+“We finally had a chance to catch our breath, so we started designing things that make use of the sweater bodies and denim sleeves that we have piled in boxes and bins,” says Heidi.

 All the pieces of all the sweaters are being used.
 Ponchos make use of large sections of sweater bodies while all remaining pieces are cut into various sizes of squares and used to create the throws.
 In the photo above you can see the sweater being used in all three creations.